For those new to this website:

 - The glass baking pans I use for most baking at home.

 That’s all I can think of right now!
-Please let me know if I have missed anything and if you have any questions and I will do my best to answer them personally (with over 1.165 million readers here on the blog in 2020 alone I cannot always get to answering these posts personally – but I do try!)
+Please let me know if I have missed anything and if you have any questions and I will do my best to answer them personally (with over 1.165 million readers on LeadSafeMama.com in 2020 alone, I cannot always get to answering these individually — but I do try)!

 Thanks for being here.
-Thank you for sharing my posts (when you share the posts here on the Lead Safe Mama blog it helps to cover the costs of the work we do – making it possible for us to continue to help families ALL OVER THE WORLD!)
+Thank you for sharing our work (when you share articles from the site, it helps cover the costs of the work we do, making it possible for us to continue helping families ALL OVER THE WORLD)!